asdf-format/asdf/docs/asdf/developer_overview.rst

 up the af object intrinsically).
-The function then passes the callback walker to treeutil.walk_and_modify() where the tree will be traversed recursively applying the tag code associated with the tag to the more primative tree representation replacing such nodes wtih Python objects.
+The function then passes the callback walker to treeutil.walk_and_modify() where the tree will be traversed recursively applying the tag code associated with the tag to the more primative tree representation replacing such nodes with Python objects.
 The tree travsersal starts from the top, but the objects are created from the bottom up due to  recursion.

 The result is what af.tree is set to, after doing another tree travseral looking